tansuan/ExerciseMore/README.md

 # ExerciseMore
-A tool for documenting and encouraging users to do more exercise
+A tool for recording and encouraging users to do more exercise